Doctor of Philosophy in educational leadership and policy studies

 Carla Harting, Ph.D.

-Associate professor (teaching) and program coordinator
+Associate professor of teaching and program coordinator

 313-577-1675